kasparsd/sign-in-with-apple/readme.md

 # Sign In with Apple for WordPress

-A WordPress plugin to configure and enable [Sign In with Apple JS](https://developer.apple.com/documentation/signinwithapplejs).
+A WordPress plugin to configure and enable [Sign In with Apple](https://developer.apple.com/sign-in-with-apple/).

 ## Requirements